PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Experiments

-In this section, we demonstrate how our method can be applied to various tasks and compare it to several part-based baselines.
-Further experimental details and additional results are available in \cref{sec:supp-impl} and \ref{sec:supp-results}, respectively.
+We demonstrate our method on several tasks and compare it to multiple part-based baselines.
+Additional implementation details and results are given in \cref{sec:supp-impl,sec:supp-results}.

-\parag{Datasets} Obtaining high-quality composite shape data is challenging as many detailed datasets tend to remain private.
-Public datasets, such as ShapeNet~\cite{Chang15} and PartNet~\cite{Mo19}, often suffer from over-segmentation and inconsistencies in part definitions across samples, or provide only coarse semantic segmentations that lack the granularity needed for precise part manipulation.
-To remedy this, we use three curated datasets that offer consistent and well-defined part decompositions: (1) \textit{Car}, a hand-processed subset of ShapeNet in which the wheels of the cars are separated from the main body; (2) \textit{Mixer}, a set of liquid mixers made of a central helix within a tube and two attach points~\cite{Vasu22}; and (3) \textit{Chair}, a cleaned subset of ShapeNet chairs, segmented with PartNet’s semantic labels and further divided into individual legs and arms.
-There are 1046, 1949, and 1332 shapes in each dataset with 5, 4, and 8 parts, respectively.
-We use $80\%$ of the data for training and the remaining $20\%$ as the unseen test set.
+\parag{Datasets} Public shape datasets like ShapeNet~\citep{Chang15} and PartNet~\citep{Mo19} often suffer from over-segmentation or inconsistent part definitions.
+To address this, we use three curated datasets with clean, consistent part decompositions: (1) \textit{Car}, a hand-processed ShapeNet subset with separated wheels; (2) \textit{Mixer}, liquid mixers with a helix, tube, and two attach points~\citep{Vasu22}; and (3) \textit{Chair}, a cleaned PartNet-based set with individually segmented legs and arms.
+These datasets contain 1046, 1949, and 1332 shapes with 5, 4, and 8 parts, respectively.
+We use 80\% for training and 20\% for testing.

-\parag{Baselines.} For part-based baselines, we have unfortunately found no publicly available code for modern architectures such as ProGRIP~\cite{Deng22b}, SPAGHETTI~\cite{Hertz22} and PASTA~\cite{Li24c}.
-We therefore use \DAENET~\cite{Chen24b} that learns deformable part template in an \textit{unsupervised} manner, \BAENET~\cite{Chen19i} that uses \textit{weak supervision} with 8 labeled shapes, and \PQNET~\cite{Wu20c}, a \textit{fully-supervised} approach that supports shape generation.
-As these part-based baselines are several years old, we also compare against the state-of-the-art \VecSet{}, or \VecSetShort{} for short~\cite{Zhang23d}.
-It is not ideal because, not being part-based, it is not suitable for engineering design.
-However, it gives an upper bound on the accuracy that can currently be obtained if one ignores the part decomposition, which typically allows for higher precision than when enforcing it.